 For those of you ready to bring the power of video to your sales process, here are some things we have learned along the way:

 Video has been a central part of my company since the beginning.
-In the early days, our Co-Founder & CMO, Sangram Vajre, made a series of thought leadership videos about topics related to account-based marketing (which you can also read more about in this post).
+In the early days, our Co-Founder & CMO, Sangram Vajre, made a series of thought leadership videos about topics related to account-based marketing.

 We discovered something surprising: the videos that were getting the most views were the impromptu ones where he didn’t sound scripted and there was no fancy cinematography.
 These videos resonated because they felt genuine and he was speaking from the heart.
 So we just took the same concept and took that to the sales team.
 Here’s another example from our SDR, Ryan Vitello.